Estimated reading time: 7 minutes

 Imagine being so hungry that you resort to eating a dead rat you found in the trash.
 This sort of thing is happening in Venezuela right now.
 They’re even slaughtering zoo animals for food.
 If it happened there, it can happen here.

 Hopefully, by now you realize the importance of being prepared for disaster.
-Be sure to check out my articles on emergency food storage and cooking without power, and don’t forget to pin this article.
+Be sure to check out my articles on emergency food storage and cooking without power.